 Overview of The Phoenix Housing Market

-As of Q1 2025, the Phoenix housing market remains stable, with moderate appreciation and increased buyer flexibility compared to the aggressive pace seen during the pandemic years.
-While sales activity has softened slightly, home values continue to trend upward, supported by population growth, limited inventory, and sustained demand in key neighborhoods.
+As of Q1 2026, the Phoenix housing market sits in a stable position, with moderate appreciation and increased buyer flexibility compared to the frenzied pace of the pandemic years.
+Sales activity has softened slightly, but home values keep trending upward, supported by population growth, limited inventory, and sustained demand across key neighborhoods.

 The median sale price in Phoenix currently sits at $413,083, reflecting a 3.5% year-over-year increase.
-Meanwhile, the median list price stands at $469,667, suggesting sellers still hold pricing confidence, although many homes are closing below list—indicative of a more negotiable, buyer-sensitive market environment.
+The median list price stands at $469,667, which tells you sellers still hold pricing confidence.
+But many homes are closing below list, and that signals a more negotiable, buyer-sensitive market than Phoenix has seen in years.

-Homes are taking an average of 32 days to go pending, which is slightly slower than in 2021–2022, but still reflects healthy activity.
-The sale-to-list price ratio of 98.8% and the fact that over 60% of homes are selling below list price indicate room for negotiation and opportunity, particularly for buyers with strong financing.
+Homes are taking an average of 32 days to go pending, slightly slower than the 2021 to 2022 sprint, but still reflecting healthy activity.
+A sale-to-list price ratio of 98.8% and the fact that over 60% of homes are selling below list price point to real negotiation room, especially for buyers arriving with strong financing.

-Although the overall pace of growth has cooled from its record highs, Phoenix still benefits from strong local employment and in-migration trends, which help support pricing and limit inventory pressures.
-Suburbs and up-and-coming neighborhoods are seeing elevated attention from both first-time buyers and investors targeting rental properties.
+The overall pace of growth has cooled from its record highs.
+But Phoenix still benefits from strong local employment and in-migration trends, both of which help support pricing and limit the kind of inventory glut you see in softer markets.
+Suburbs and up-and-coming neighborhoods are drawing elevated attention from first-time buyers and investors targeting the best types of real estate for rental income.

 - Median sale price: $413,083; up 3.5% YoY